-What then did follow in 1976 made it possible to clean up the pretty dirty-looking frog haven and ‘pond’ called une fosse, at least in this region, le Berry.
+What then followed in 1976 made it possible to clean up the pretty dirty-looking frog haven and ‘pond’ called une fosse, at least in this region, le Berry.
 More about that further on, but it made it possible to at last fill in the big hole behind the house which had been used by the previous owners as a dump for all sorts of garbage and was also a growing place for brambles and nettles.

-We will never forget a Sunday noon when we were having lunch at a little restaurant in a small neighboring town, Villegouin, which M. Poitou had recommended to us.
-You ate what they gave you, copious and good, four to five courses, and it had a local ambiance that was very pleasant.
+We will never forget a Sunday noon when we were having lunch at a local restaurant in a small neighboring town, Villegouin, which M. Poitou had recommended to us.
+You ate what they served you, copious and good, four to five courses, and it had a local ambiance that was very pleasant.
 Gemütlich is the word that comes to my mind.
 We noticed M. Poitou seated with some friends at a table across the room.
 He waved Bonjour and so did we.
 Then out of the blue the waitress came up to our table with a bottle of good wine, saying M. Poitou offered it to us.
 What a wonderful friend!
 We really loved him.

 We were even once invited for a collation by the châtelain himself.
 I believe he had heard that I taught at l’Ecole Centrale and since he was himself a centralien, he probably felt he would like to meet us.
 A very pleasant part of an afternoon.